bbirdiman/breakerbreaker/README.md

 # how to get better github prose diffs

-## all you'd really need is a hammer,
-but learn how to notch your nails,
-so as to use the github screwdriver
+## all you'd really need is a hammer,<br>but learn how to notch your nails,<br>so as to use the github screwdriver

 ![github-soft-wrapping][1]